scds/text-analysis-2/lessons/key.md

 <img src="../assets/img/key/spacy-key.png" width="100%" alt="screenshot of the new code in 'ner.py' added at the end">

-Run just the lines of code we wrote in steps 4.1 & 4.2 with `F9`, which will return the 15 most frequently occurring entities as well as the entity type label.
+Run just the lines of code we wrote in steps 4.1 & 4.2 with `F9`, which will return the 15 most frequently occurring entities as well as the entity type label (in the image below, only `ent.text` has been printed -- your results will have the additional entity type label).
 You can adjust the number of entities by changing the argument (value) of `.most_common()`.

 <img src="../assets/img/key/key-results.png" width="100%" alt="console output of the most frequest words, alongside how many times they've been included. [('Norway', 56), ('Sweden', 35), ('first', 33), ('one', 26), ('England', 25), ('English', 24), ('Copenhagen', 23), ('French', 22), ('two', 21), ('Tonsberg', 19), ('Mary Wollstonecraft', 18), ('France', 17), ('Norwegians', 16), ('Denmark', 16), ('Christiania', 16)]">